tatwd/blog/posts/how-async-await-really-works-zh/index.md

     public int EndDoStuff(IAsyncResult asyncResult);
 }
 ```
-BeginDoStuff would accept all of the same parameters as does DoStuff, but in addition it would also accept an AsyncCallback delegate and an opaque state object, one or both of which could be null.
+`BeginDoStuff` would accept all of the same parameters as does `DoStuff`, but in addition it would also accept an [`AsyncCallback`](https://github.com/dotnet/runtime/blob/967a59712996c2cdb8ce2f65fb3167afbd8b01f3/src/libraries/System.Private.CoreLib/src/System/AsyncCallback.cs#L14) delegate and an opaque state `object`, one or both of which could be `null`.
 The Begin method was responsible for initiating the asynchronous operation, and if provided with a callback (often referred to as the “continuation” for the initial operation), it was also responsible for ensuring the callback was invoked when the asynchronous operation completed.
-The Begin method would also construct an instance of a type that implemented IAsyncResult, using the optional state to populate that IAsyncResult‘s AsyncState property:
+The Begin method would also construct an instance of a type that implemented [`IAsyncResult`](https://github.com/dotnet/runtime/blob/967a59712996c2cdb8ce2f65fb3167afbd8b01f3/src/libraries/System.Private.CoreLib/src/System/IAsyncResult.cs#L17-L27), using the optional `state` to populate that `IAsyncResult`‘s `AsyncState` property:

 ```csharp
 namespace System